 endpoints

 are a set of operations that you want to perform against your server.
-They’re defined as an object using the builder syntax.
+They’re defined as objects using the builder syntax.

 There are two basic endpoint types: query and mutation.
 Above, we’ve created a query endpoint that makes a GET request to the profile route.
 Then, we exported the React hook generated by this endpoint.